delicioussmorgasbord/BG3-Monk-Wanderer-Subclass/README.md

 PASSIVES

-Blindsight: You can now perceive your environs normally in all forms of darkness – including magical darkness and blindness.
+Blindsight: You can now perceive your environs normally in all forms of darkness – including magical darkness and when blinded.

 ACTIONS